llvm/llvm-project/llvm/docs/SPIRVUsage.rst

 ``-target spirv64v1.0`` can be used to compile for SPIR-V version 1.0 with 64-bit pointer width.

-``-target spirv64-amd-amdhsa`` can be used to compile for AMDGCN flavoured SPIR-V version 1.6 with 64-bit pointer width
+``-target spirv64-amd-amdhsa`` can be used to compile for AMDGCN flavoured SPIR-V with 64-bit pointer width.

 .. _spirv-extensions: